PDAF/PDAF/tags/PDAF_V2.1/README.md

 execution as well as example scripts for running parallel test jobs on computers with SLURM or PBS batch systems are provided.

-An installation of PDAF can be veryfied using the test suite as follows:
+An installation of PDAF can be verified using the test suite as follows:
 1. prepare the include file in make.arch
 2. cd to testsuite/src
 3. Build and execute the online experiments: